The best things to do in Sighnaghi: Georgia’s city of love

+Some of the best things to do in Sighnaghi has to do with wine.
 Which country has the best wine?
 It’s a controversial debate, but Georgia is a respectable competitor.
-Georgia’s viticulture goes back to the neolithic period and its said to have one of the oldest wine regions in the world.
+Georgia’s viticulture goes back to the neolithic period.

-The heart of it lies in Kakheti.
+The heart of Georgia’s ancient viticulture lies in Sighnaghi and Kakheti.
 A region also known for its delicious food and hospitality.
 With its mediterranean climate it offers the perfect conditions for cultivating grapes.

 From Tbilisi to Sighnaghi

-My journey started at Tbilisi’s bus station at my first morning in Georgia.
+My journey started at Tbilisi’s bus station.
 The road to Sighnaghi was recently renovated with help of the World Bank in an effort to boost the economy of Kakheti.
 Because not all is well here.

-An economic crisis and the collapse of the Russian market for wine after the war in Ossetia turned Kakheti into one of the poorest areas of Georgia.
+An economic crisis and the collapse of the Russian market for wine turned Kakheti into one of the poorest areas of Georgia.
 Families still grow grapes and bottle their wine, but tourism is more than welcome, because it is a much needed additional source of income.

 Sighnaghi is now only 2 hours from Tbilisi and makes a nice daytrip or weekend break.
 I was on my way to Azerbaijan and it made a perfect stop-over in what would otherwise be a very long journey.